-Forget about administrative or management hassles: Whenever there is a purchase or up-gradation of hardware, a lot of time is wasted looking for best vendors, inviting quotations, negotiating rates, taking approvals, generating POs and waiting for delivery and then in setting up the infrastructure.
+#3.
+No administrative or management stress: Whenever there is a purchase or up-gradation of hardware, a lot of time is wasted looking for the best vendors, inviting quotations, negotiating rates, taking approvals, generating POs and waiting for delivery and then setting up the infrastructure.

 This whole process includes lots of administrative/managerial tasks that waste a lot of time.

-Accessibility and pay per use: Cloud resources are easily accessible from around the globe – anytime, anywhere and from any device and you have complete access to your resources.
+#4.
+Accessibility and pay-per-use: Cloud resources are easily accessible from around the globe – anytime, anywhere and from any device and you have complete access to your resources.

 This decides your billing also -you only pay for what you use and how much you use.
 It’s like your phone or electricity bill.
-But with other IT infrastructure, one spends the complete amount in one go and it is very very rare that those resources are used optimally and thus, the investment goes waste.
+But with other IT infrastructure, one spends the complete amount in one go and it is very rare that those resources are used optimally, and this often leads to wasted investments.

+#5.
 Reliability: Your infrastructure in the cloud increases the reliability and availability of applications and services.
-Cloud services run on pooled and redundant infrastructure which provides you with a higher availability of IT services.
+Cloud services run on pooled and redundant infrastructure which provides you with higher availability of IT services.

 To prevent it, you can automatically backup all the data to the cloud on a regular basis.
 This helps you to recover any data in case of accidental deletion, loss because of natural calamity or if the hard drive crashes.

-Huge cloud storage: Most cloud services provide you a free, secure and huge storage space to store all your valuable information.
+#8.
+Huge cloud storage: Most cloud services provide you with a free, secure, and huge storage space to store all your valuable information.

 Although most cloud storage services like OneDrive offer you a good amount of free storage, if you use it all, you can always go for buying more secure storage in the cloud.